The Physiology and Biomarkers of Recovery with Dr. Iñigo San Millán

 Trevor Connor 50:56

 Obviously, hemoglobin is a great thing to look at to see what’s going on with the athlete.
 But there are other good biomarkers, and one that I have a particular interest in is biomarkers of muscle damage.
 Now, I’ll point out that some sports you see more muscle tearing than other sports that are high and have a lot of eccentric activity, you’re gonna have more tearing, cycling, you’re gonna see less because there is no eccentric movement, but I still think you’re gonna see some muscle damage in cycling.
-So can you talk to the sort of biomarkers that you have for for muscle damage?
+So can you talk to the sort of biomarkers that you have for muscle damage?

 Dr. San Milan 51:29

 Yeah, you’re absolutely right.
 That yeah, other sports, you know, they have more eccentric movements, like, you know, soccer, football, basketball, right?
 Team sports in general.
 Right?
 And in fact, you know, not only they have more muscle damage, but in fact, they have more muscle tissue injuries, and especially in the, in the hamstrings, right?
-Is is the is the muscle that goes the most.
+Is the muscle that goes the most.
 But yeah, you’re writing cycling, we don’t we don’t have those kind of movements.
 Eccentric nearly as much.
 Right but you used to see important muscle damage.
 So this is what we look for.
 So we look for like other two main enzymes that I look for.
 There are CK or Cpk Creatine Phosphokinase or Creatine Kinase, or in also LDHA, or LDH, right?
 Lactate Dehydrogenase.
 So those are enzymes.
-They’re they’re normal in the in the metabolic function of muscle cells.
+They’re normal in the in the metabolic function of muscle cells.
 But when they’re micro tears, they leak to the bloodstream.
 And that’s where we can identify them.
 And we know that they come from the muscle, this is something that has been done also for decades in cardiology, right?
 This is nothing new.
 I mean, I’ve been doing this for 26 years, but a cardiologist had been doing for a century or so.
 So because the heart is it’s a muscle, and when there’s like a myocardial infarction or heart attack, yeah, there’s like, damage to those muscles.
 And that’s where you see very high levels of CK and LDH.
 Obviously, you’re not going to see this in your regular athletes.
 So when you see that those levels are high, they’re coming from the muscle, right and this may be due to excessive training and poor recovery, as we discussed earlier, you can elicit muscle damage by, for example, having low carbohydrate availability, because if you run out of glycogen, the body has an evolutionary mechanism where it’s going to utilize muscle protein, right to produce energy.
 So the muscles first are breaking themselves to feed themselves.
 And that’s where you have micro tears.
 And that’s where you’re going to see muscle damage is very common.
 And that’s something that we have seen also in in ICU patients.
 So ICU patients, they pretty much all they have at some point, muscle waste or Achestia.
 And you have a lot of muscle damage in these patients.
 Now, they’re not exercising, but they’re run out of glycogen as well.
 And this is a study that we published looking at glycogen content, but yeah, the muscles are eating themselves to feed themselves and especially glutamine.
 It’s a huge fuel for the cells.
 And the biggest largest pool of glutamine is the skeletal muscle.
 So that’s why you see these patients who are in the bed, at the ICU with a very tremendous amount of muscle damage without doing anything, and it’s because of lack of proper nutrition.
 So anyway, this is why we can also see it in athletes that is not just the exertion or the eccentric movement itself, but could be also the nutrition.

 Rob Pickels 54:19

 Now for some clarification, anytime we do activity, anytime we do training, we’re going to have a little bit of inflammation in the muscle that stays localized.
 Right.
-And I think that the levels that you’re talking about are when we’re starting to detect these in a systemic when when we take blood out of your arm.
+And I think that the levels that you’re talking about are when we’re starting to detect these in a systemic when we take blood out of your arm.
 We’re seeing these increases in CK and LDH and other markers.
 Is that correct?

 Dr. San Milan 54:40